MorganStanley-TechAlpharetta-Team7-2022/Tech_Alpharetta_project/README.md

 You will face this problem for sure, and here is how to solve it https://stackoverflow.com/questions/16512592/login-credentials-not-working-with-gmail-smtp

-#### 4. To Run the Program on the local machine: python manage.py runserver
+#### 4. To Run the Program on the local machine:

+cd django
+python manage.py runserver

 #### 5. Create an admin role(you don't have to do this!): python manage.py createsuperuser --username admin --email